dyllandry/love-machine/README.md

 - Controller: AWS Lambda
 - Interface to add more messages: Form on static site (Netlify site + Netlify form) with Netlify function w/ creds in env that submits message to dynamodb database

+### Database Planning

+_Picked AWS DynamoDB._

+**Keep used and unused messages in different tables.** Instead of keeping all messages in one table, keep the used and unused messages in separate tables.
+Then, we don't have to scan the table to find unused messages.
+Instead, we can scan the unused table for the first ~10, which we know will all be unused, and can just pick one randomly of those ten.

+**Only scan first ~30 messages in table when reading, they are all unused anyways.** Limit the result set to no more than 30.
+If unused messages are kept in their own table, then we know they are all unused, and we can just pick some randomly from there.

+### Message Picking Algorithm

+1. Scan 30 messages from unused message table.
+1. Pick one randomly.
+1. Add message to UsedTable
+1. Delete message from UnusedTable

 ### DB Choice

 **Winner**: AWS DynamoDB